Overexposed, A Photo Diary

 And there I am with my own camera, taking photos myself.

-And, while I am being surrounded by countless smaller and more agile phone cameras, I am dragging around my neck a massive Nikon.
+And, while I am being surrounded by countless smaller and more agile phone cameras, I am dragging around my neck a massive DSLR.
 It feels like a competition; we are on the same photographic mission.
 Perhaps with different goals, but the mission is all the same.
 But then again, I cannot post online immediately from my camera, I cannot apply filters and the camera requires to be set manually to operate.
 Which might be a good thing, I say to myself, as it allows for a critical reflection on both the photos taken and experiences gathered.
 In fact, it allows me to change the game, to change the goal, not be online and feel obliged to broadcast.
 Disadvantage turned into an advantage, I say to myself again, momentarily realising that I am still competing.

-The tourists and I move about avoiding collisions with each other, but do not stop to see each other.
+Other tourists and I move about avoiding collisions with each other, but do not stop to see each other.
 They do not see me approaching them from behind with my camera peering over their shoulders stealing the shots from their screens.
-They are too busy to decide to notice.
+They are too busy to notice.
 And suddenly I fall into the gaps in between their selfie bubbles and a new field opens.
 I have made a game for myself.
 And games are immersive, and always take place here and now.
 I move in closer, using my camera as a vehicle to approach them and take photos of them in their bubbles before they burst.
 They last for a very short time, just enough for them to compose a frame and press the button on the screen.
 I have to move quickly.
 And then we are both on our way looking for another photo opportunity.
 Or we have a good laugh whenever my game gets revealed.

 Beijing – Shanghai, October 2017